WikipediaLibrary/TWLight/docs/admin.md

 ## Partners
 Create partners via `/admin` (Partners > Add Partner), following the instructions in the form help text.

-The default access grant term defaults to 365 days; you can set other options using natural-ish language.
-See https://django-durationfield.readthedocs.org/en/latest/#usage for details.
+The access grant term defaults to 365 days; you can set other options using the format `days hours:minutes:seconds`.

 You can add one or more languages to the Language field.
 Use the green + to add new languages that don't appear in the list of options.